Systems of Care

 Program Funder Background and Opportunity for Counties

 The California DHCS received funding for Systems of Care from the Substance Abuse and Mental Health Services Administration (SAMSHA) under State Opioid Response Grants (SOR).
 The program aims to address the opioid crisis by increasing access to medication for addiction treatment using the three FDA-approved medications for the treatment of opioid use disorder, reducing unmet treatment needs, and reducing opioid overdose related deaths through the provision of prevention, treatment and recovery activities for opioid use disorder (OUD) (including prescription opioids, heroin and illicit fentanyl and fentanyl analogs).
 DHCS awarded Health Management Associates (HMA) funds to administer its Systems of Care project.
-The first-round grant period was October 2018 to September 2020 (SOR 1).
-The second-round grant period is October 2020 to September 2022 (SOR 2).
-Under SOR 1, HMA worked intensively in 10 counties: Fresno, Humboldt, Imperial, Kern, Lake, Mendocino, Orange, Riverside, Shasta, and Ventura.
-Copies of county process improvement reports can be found in the resource library search results at the bottom of the page.
-These reports summarize activities completed during two-day community wide events held in the SOR 1 counties.
+HMA is currently on the third round of funding.

 Project Features